Indian Campaign Of Attacking, Seizing Kashmiris Properties Destined To Fail: FO Spox - UrduPoint

 Indian Campaign Of Attacking, Seizing Kashmiris' Properties Destined To Fail: FO Spox

 "Pakistan strongly condemns India's continued campaign of attacking and seizing the properties of Kashmiris in Indian Illegally Occupied Jammu and Kashmir.
-The reality is that the harsh statements and colonial strategies have been unsuccessful in quelling the determination of Kashmiris for freedom, and these measures are destined to face similar outcomes in the future," Foreign Office spokesperson Mumtaz Zahra Baloch said at her weekly press briefing here.
+The reality is that the harsh statements and colonial strategies have been unsuccessful in quelling the determination of Kashmiris for freedom, and these measures are destined to face similar outcomes in the future," Foreign Office Spokesperson Mumtaz Zahra Baloch said at her weekly press briefing.

-She reiterated Pakistan's determination to continue to extending political, diplomatic, and moral support to Kashmiris for the just and peaceful settlement of the Jammu and Kashmir dispute in accordance with the UN Security Council's resolutions.
+She reiterated Pakistan's determination to continue to extending political, diplomatic, and moral support to the Kashmiris for the just and peaceful settlement of the Jammu and Kashmir dispute in accordance with the United Nations Security Council's resolutions.

-On the sidelines, the deputy prime minister and foreign minister would hold bilateral meetings with leaders and foreign ministers participating in the summit.
+On the sidelines, she aid, the deputy prime minister would hold bilateral meetings with leaders and foreign ministers participating in the Summit.

-Pakistan will also underline the need to find collective solutions to challenges confronting Muslim Ummah, she added.
+Pakistan would also underline the need to find collective solutions to challenges confronting the Muslim Ummah, she added.

 Highlighting other diplomatic engagements during the previous week, she informed the media of the visit of US Under Secretary for Political Affairs John Bass and Principal Deputy Assistant Secretary Elizabeth Horst to Pakistan and their meeting with Acting Foreign Secretary Ambassador Rahim Hayat Qureshi.
 Two sides discussed various aspects of bilateral cooperation and underscored the importance of sustained engagement through various dialogue processes, including areas of trade, investment, energy, health, education, agriculture, and climate change.

-Pakistan will continue to engage with the United States to enhance bilateral cooperation and understanding, the spokesperson remarked.
+Pakistan would continue to engage with the United States to enhance bilateral cooperation and understanding, the spokesperson remarked.

 Coming to Gaza, Spokesperson Baloch said the Israeli occupation forces continued to take illegal steps in the West Bank in violation of international law.